giseleidea/kafur/README.md

 ##  Introduction
-Kafur is a decentralized automobile insurance that runs on top of the Hedera graphchain.
+Kafur is a decentralized automobile insurance that runs on top of the Hedera hashgraph.
 Users can register to request insurance coverage based on an investment fund associated with a token that provides necessary liquidity

 ## Participants
 The automobile insurance consists of: